The Baby-Sling Hypothesis

 World's Oldest Optical Illusion Found?” -

-National Geographic article by Andrew Howley about Duncan Caldwell’s discovery of the world’s oldest known intentional optical illusion (Dec.
+National Geographic article by Andrew Howley about Duncan Caldwell’s discovery of one of the world’s oldest known intentional optical illusions (Dec.
 22, 2010)

 The Foz Coa / Coa Valley prehistoric rock art scandal